alokkumar-github/unix-shellScripting/README.md

 6.2.
 How to give File Read/Write Permissions in Unix chmod <Permission> <FileName>
 Example : chmod 777 abc.txt
+7. How to find list of all the links in a directory in Unix? ls -lrt | grep "^l"

+^  This signifies start of each line l  Each symbolic link has "1'' in the beginning of line like below : lrwxrwxrwx 1 gg99a weblog 3 Dec 9 22:20 latest -> 1.3
+So this command prints all lines from result of ls -lrt,which starts with "l" and all symolic link's lines start with "l",hence the result.

 ::::::::::::::::::::Hands on Example:::::::::::::::::::
 I’ll describe a common scenario of the following task - you are sitting at a Linux computer and you need to add a little RESTful service to a remote server.
 How do you do it?